jiritobolka/gooddata.github.com/docs/maql.md

 # Introduction to Metrics and MAQL

-MAQL (Multi-Dimensional Query Language) is our flexible tool for describing metrics in GoodData.
+MAQL (Multi-Dimensional Analytical Query Language) is our flexible tool for describing metrics in GoodData.
 Each metric consists of two main parts: aggregation and (optionally) filters.

 ##Aggregation